 Sorrento to Amalfi is a 30-kilometer drive that can be done in about an hour if you’re in a rush.
 But that’s no way to experience the Amalfi coast, so you should take at least four days to do this road trip.
 Don’t be afraid to take detours, and definitely plan to spend at least one night in Positano.
 And you won’t regret anything if you extend your stay in the village.

-Positano is one of the highlights of the road trip.
+Positano is one of the highlights of this Italian road trip.
 The cliffside village is a popular holiday destination with a pebble beachfront, terraced villas, and charming streets lined with cafes and shops.
 Everything about Positano is breathtaking, from the spectacular Byzantine church to the scenic hiking trails on the edge of the village.

 Another highlight is Grotta dello Smeraldo – a scenic grotto just off the side of the road.
 Go on a boat tour of the grotto to see all the stalagmites, stalactites, and surreally green water.
 Before you get back to your car, be sure to check out the pottery store nearby to get beautiful Amalfi coast souvenirs.

 If you have more time, continue driving on to Salerno.
 It’s an hour’s drive along the same scenic coast to one of Italy’s most charming cities.
 The town is a melting pot of different architectures and influences, with the Salerno Cathedral as the prime example.

 The medieval church was built on the remains of a Roman temple and it features a baroque crypt, Byzantine doors, and a marble altar.
 The entire town is incredibly picturesque and certainly worth the long drive.

 Route: Florence – Pisa – Livorno – Volterra – Siena – Florence (optional)